 The first Permian oil discovery was made at the Tirrawarra field in 1970.

 The first Jurassic oil discovery was made at the Strzelecki field in 1978.

 Ethane sales to Sydney commenced in 1996.

-The Moomba facility accepts production from 115 gas fields and 28 oil fields containing 536 producing gas wells and 177 producing oil wells through approximately 5,600 kilometres of pipelines and flowlines via 24 oil and gas satellite facilities, many of which incorporate field boost compression.
+The Moomba facility accepts production from surrounding oil and gas fields through approximately 5,600 kilometres of pipelines and flowlines via 24 oil and gas satellite facilities, many of which incorporate field boost compression.

 The Moomba facility also incorporates substantial underground storage for processed sales gas and ethane.

-Sales gas is sent from Moomba to Adelaide via a 790 kilometre pipeline and to Sydney via an 1160 kilometre pipeline.
+Sales gas is sent from Moomba to Adelaide via a 790-kilometre pipeline and to Sydney via a 1160-kilometre pipeline.
 Ethane is sent to Qenos in Sydney via a dedicated pipeline.